 2. What can headspace Port Macquarie help me with?

 headspace Port Macquarie has a number of professionals here to help support you in the best way possible.
-Young people can come to headspace and see counsellors, mental health social workers, psychologists, a doctor or psychiatrist.
+Young people can come to headspace and see mental health coaches, mental health clinicians, social workers, psychologists, a doctor or psychiatrist.
 We can support you in a number of ways and for all sorts of problems including (but not limited to) if:

 - You are having trouble at home

 - You are feeling anxious or worried